WELCOME TO LAVENHAM GARDENING CLUB

 We invite a variety of speakers, arrange outings and hold social events throughout our annual programme, as well as a plant sale, a produce show, and a quiz.

 We currently have approximately 70 members and new members are always welcome.
 The annual subscription is £20 which includes entry fee to the monthly meetings and refreshments (excludes celebrity speaker events).
-Once a year, we have a celebrity speaker – these are ticketed events costing £20 per person.
 Non-members are welcome to attend monthly meetings, with an entry fee of £4.

 If you are interested in joining us, please contact Gwyneth Arnott (membership secretary) on 01787 247919.